The New York High Line craze explained

 In Chicago, around The Bloomingdale Trail, an elevated railroad that brings greenery to a neighborhood which previously had the smallest amount of open space per capita in that city, property prices climbed more than 7% in three months -- before it had even opened.

-Low points of the high line?
+Low points of the High Line?

 Adapting New York's model, however, is not a guarantee for success, according to urban theorist Christoph Lindner.